 Alcohol seems to have fallen into its own category of drug.
 Alcohol is accepted by society, is legal, and for many is not a problem when used responsibly.
 The reality, of course, is that alcohol is indeed a drug.
 When we look at all the cases, calls, and interventions we have been part of, alcohol is often the most devastating.
-The physical and mental deterioration alcohol abuse causes far exceeds what we see from all other drugs combined.
+The physical and mental deterioration alcohol abuse causes far exceed what we see from all other drugs combined.
 Alcohol, along with benzodiazepines such as Xanax and Valium, can cause death during the detox period.
 The medical attention necessary for an alcoholic during detox far exceeds that of the detox from all other drugs.
 Due to its availability, costs, and the right to drink legally when one comes of age, alcohol abuse interventions are among the most challenging.

 Intervention for Alcoholism Compared to other Drugs